Probate Q&A Series

 • Attempt voluntary agreement in writing.

-• Request appointment of commissioners.
+• Request appointment of commissioners if appropriate.

 • Attend hearings on appraisal and division.